comsci-uwc-isak/unit-1-project-UzayPoyraz/README.md

 ---------
 We will create a program for a car company that is trying to log their car orders into a system.
 The program will run in terminal since the company does not want to download additional program to their pcs, it should have a simple and transparent installation, it should be very user friendly; so the users will add cars, record trips, have the trip history, edit and delete any car without a burden.
 The commands should be easy so the user can enter the trip distance (in kilometers).
 In addition, the company requests to have permanent system and backup to minimise the risk of failure.
 Also, the program will show the total statistics so it is more manageable.

+### Definiton of the problem

+### Solution Proposed

+### Success Criteria
+This are measureable outcomes
+1. A car can be created and stored in database
+1. A car information can be edited
+1. A car can be deleted
+1. The installation is ***simple-> one step process***
+1. A summary (total/average distance traveled) can be generated for a particular car
+1. Trips can be recorded and stored for an existing car
+1. A basic database system is implemented
+1. A basic backup functionality is available.

 Design
 -------
 ### First sketch of the system